 In 20TK FoA won a lawsuit against BLM to halt a policy change that had allowed the agency to sell two dozen wild horses at a time with no questions asked to get around a Congressional ban on slaughter.

-· Yellow-billed Cuckoo: Winning a legal victory for the yellow-billed cuckoo.
-Under the settlement, FWS is required to make a final critical habitat designation by 2021.
+Yellow-billed Cuckoo: Winning a legal victory for the yellow-billed cuckoo.
+Under the settlement, FWS was required to make a final critical habitat designation by 2021.
+The agency did so in April 2021, and designated some 300,000 acres throughout the West as critical habitat.
 There may be as few as 500 pairs left north of the U.S.-Mexico border.

 You can count on FoA for its continued integrity in its efforts to defend animals and the environment.
 Can we count on you to continue your support?
 You can make a donation here.

 Priscilla Feral, President

 Meghan McIntire, Digital Content Director

 Scott Smith, Communications Director